junlovecat/youtube-downloader/README.md

-ffmpeg should be downloaded by yourself.\n
+ffmpeg should be downloaded by yourself.</br>
 Downloader from Qerogram.